jdonohue44/Mayah-Design-Tech-Assessment/README.md

 ## Candidate Tasks
 1. **Implement Backend Logic** – complete the `RoomService` to correctly determine if furniture can fit in a room (with rotation).
-2. **Build Frontend** – create form inputs for room/furniture dimensions, call the backend endpoint, and display results.
+2. **Build Frontend** – create form inputs for room/furniture dimensions, call the backend endpoint, and display results. *Show your expertise in React and make something that looks nice here.*
-3. **Design Questions** – answer prompts in `design/system-design-template.md`.
+3. **System Design Questions** – answer the system design questions in `design/system-design-template.md`.
-4. **Testing & CI/CD** – describe your approach to testing and rolling out changes in a production pipeline.

 ## Submission
 - Fork this repo and push your changes.